← Back to guides

 Q. Can I use .mcpack on Nintendo Switch, Xbox, or PlayStation?

-A. Console editions have no UI for opening a .mcpack directly — only Marketplace packs install.
-To use a custom pack on console, install it first on a phone or PC tied to the same Microsoft / Xbox account, upload that pack to a Realm, then load the Realm on the console.
+A. Console editions have no UI for opening a .mcpack directly.
+Only Marketplace packs install.
+To use a custom pack on console, install it first on a phone or PC tied to the same Microsoft / Xbox account.
+Then upload that pack to a Realm and load the Realm on the console.
 Realms is the only supported path for custom packs on console.

 Q. Can I rename .mcpack to .zip to open it?

-A. .mcpack is technically a ZIP, so renaming to .zip lets you extract its contents — useful for inspection.
+A. .mcpack is technically a ZIP, so renaming it to .zip lets you extract its contents for inspection.
 But Minecraft Bedrock won't import a pack with a .zip extension (that's a Java convention).
 For Bedrock, keep the file as .mcpack.
-Converting Bedrock content to a Java-style .zip doesn't work as a shortcut — texture paths and JSON schemas differ between the editions.
+Converting Bedrock content to a Java-style .zip doesn't work as a shortcut either, because texture paths and JSON schemas differ between the editions.

-Q. Pack imported but my world looks different from my friend's
+Q. The pack imported, but my world looks different from my friend's

-A. Verify three layers.
-(1) Is the pack in Settings → Global Resources?
-(2) Is it activated on the specific world (per-world Resource Packs setting, not just Global)?
-(3) On a Realm or multiplayer server, did the host also apply the pack to the Realm?
+A. Verify three layers. ・Is the pack in Settings → Global Resources? ・Is it activated on the specific world (the per-world Resource Packs setting, not just Global)? ・On a Realm or multiplayer server, did the host also apply the pack to the Realm?
 Without host-side activation, you see your local copy but other players don't.